 Several aspects of assessments must be clarified before discussing this topic.
-First, in the context of this paper, all attempts to evaluate student learning and understanding are considered assessments.
+First, in the context of this article, all attempts to evaluate student learning and understanding are considered assessments.
 These attempts include standardized tests, oral examinations, teacher assessments of classroom participation, essays, and many other forms of evaluations.
-Unless otherwise stated, a standardized test refers to a centrally designed and evaluated assessment and grades are teacher evaluations of student learning.
+Unless otherwise stated, a standardized test refers to a centrally designed and evaluated assessment, and grades are teacher evaluations of student learning.
 Second, internal assessments may be teacher assessments of classroom participation or internal tests designed and conducted by the teacher, while external assessments are often centrally designed and evaluated to be comparable across classrooms, schools, and even countries.
-Third, assessments can be blind or non-blind.
-In blind assessments, the assessor has no information about the student, but the assessor either directly observes the student, knows the student, or knows characteristics of the student in non-blind assessments.
+Third, assessments can be blind or nonblind.
+In blind assessments, the assessor has no information about the student, but the assessor either directly observes the student, knows the student, or knows characteristics of the student in nonblind assessments.
 Fourth, assessments may be internally or externally evaluated.
 An assessment might be blind, but still be evaluated internally within the same school, in contrast to external assessments that are assessed by staff at other schools or by central institutions.
-Fifth, assessments can have varying degrees of importance for students and schools, also called stakes.
+Fifth, assessments can have varying degrees of importance (also called stakes) for students and schools.
 The outcomes of low-stakes assessments have no direct consequences for students or schools; however, the outcomes of high-stakes assessments may determine whether a student can enroll in the educational program of choice or may affect school funding.

-This chapter is written from an economist's perspective.
+This article is written from an economist's perspective.
 As such, the literature covered is primarily based on contributions from economists.
-While research from the social sciences discipline is also addressed, this chapter does not do justice to the contributions that scholars in the social sciences and other disciplines have made to this topic.
+While research from the social sciences discipline is also addressed, this article does not do justice to the contributions that scholars in the social sciences and other disciplines have made to this topic.
 As another example, educational research has studied assessment for decades, long before economists cared about the topic.
-However, studies from this area of research are not covered in this overview either, not because they are not important but to focus the content on the economist viewpoint.
-Moreover, insights from research that focuses specifically on the measurement, interpretation, and use of assessments and psychometrics also are not covered detail.
-Nevertheless, several insights contributions by economists are built on the shoulders of insights from these disciplines.
+However, studies from this area of research are not covered in this overview either, not because they are not important but to focus the content on an economist's viewpoint.
+Moreover, insights from research that focuses specifically on the measurement, interpretation, and use of assessments and psychometrics are also not covered in detail.
+Nevertheless, several insights and contributions of economists are built on the shoulders of insights from these disciplines.